davidweisss/Cold_storage/README.md

 10. Online Send Signed Transaction
 11. Offline delete Drives Securely

-At this point the keys have never touched the internet and are securely destroyed from source computer by programs, or physical destruction as the extreme option.
+The process is designed so that the keys have have never touched the internet at any time.
+But there is always a risk, hat increases as time passes and the number of operations increases.
+Therefore, it can be convenient to securely destroy the keys from source computer by programs, or by physical destruction of the media.
-The keys thus only exist on your hard copy(ies) of it!!
+After this, the keys only exist on your hard copy(ies) of it!!

 !!No force in the universe will get this key back to you ever.!!